Las Vegas Hourly Paycheck Calculator

 Use this planning table and replace placeholders with official Nevada DETR figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.

-Nevada generally follows the federal Fair Labor Standards Act (FLSA) for white-collar exemptions.
-Exempt status depends on the duties tests and meeting the federal salary-basis threshold; job titles alone don’t determine exemption.
-Nevada also has state overtime nuances (including daily overtime under certain conditions) and minimum wage tiers—confirm current thresholds when classifying roles.
+Nevada follows the federal Fair Labor Standards Act (FLSA) for white-collar exemptions.
+Exempt status depends on duties tests and meeting the federal salary-basis threshold.
+Job titles alone do not determine exemption.
+Nevada also has state overtime nuances (including daily overtime) and minimum wage tiers—confirm current thresholds when classifying roles.

 Median Household Income: Las Vegas/Clark County — 10 Years